 - FinCEN Form 114, Report of Foreign Bank and Financial Accounts (FBAR) (any late filing penalty for a first-time filer may be waived).

 Note: Calendar-year C corporations can get extensions until Sept.
 15 until tax years beginning after 2025, when the extended due date will be Oct.
-15. June 30 fiscal-year-end C corporations (returns due Sept.
+15. [Editor's note: The preceding sentence reflects the statute as enacted.
+In the December 2016 instructions to Form 7004, Application for Automatic Extension of Time to File Certain Business Income Tax, Information, and Other Returns, and on its website, the IRS has confirmed that it is allowing six-month extensions for calendar-year C corporations.]
+June 30 fiscal-year-end C corporations (returns due Sept.
 15) can get extensions to April 15 until tax years beginning after 2025; after 2025, June 30 fiscal-year-end C corporations will have an Oct.
 15 due date and can get extensions until April 15.

 May 15 (Extensions Until Nov.
 15)